angadhn/MySite/_notes/Space Data Center Analysis.md

 So, achieving Starcloud's assumed power density of 312 W/m² requires SAW technology to be **2.1x more efficient**.

-### Volume
+### Volume-based Launch numbers

-To determine the packing density of one SAW module (i.e., a pair of deployable blankets), we use the stowed volume of this single module that fit within a launched vehicle.
-The data suggest that this is a cuboid of square face of 4.57 m and 0.51 m thick—the result is a packing density of
+The packing density of one SAW module (i.e., a pair of deployable blankets) can be determined from using its stowed volume within a launch vehicle.
+The data suggest that the module packs into a cuboid of square face of 4.57 m and 0.51 m thick—the result is a packing density of

 $$
 \begin{align}